 For most retirees, the retirement accounts are among the largest assets in the estate.
 Yet their distribution is being governed by the beneficiary designation, which has very little room for legal language.
 Consequently, most beneficiary designations do not have sufficient language to cover the important considerations you typically see in wills.

 Second, the retirement accounts present the greatest tax issue for most retirees to plan for at death.
 The income taxes have typically never been paid on most if not all of the money in these accounts.
-If you don’t pay the income tax, who do think will?
+If you don’t pay the income tax, who do you think will?
 Your heirs.

 When you leave your children and grandchildren retirement accounts, you are essentially leaving them a tax time bomb.
 What tools can you provide them to diffuse the time bomb?